-14. The site occupies virtually flat land, (except for the remains of a railway embankment in the south) and lies at an altitude of 95 m AOD.
+14. The site occupies gently undulating land which ranges in height from 123 m AOD on a hill in the southwest of the site, to 100 m AOD on the virtually flat land in the northeast.
 Therefore neither gradient nor altitude impose limitations to land quality.